scikit-hep/awkward/docs-sphinx/ak.forms.ListOffsetForm.rst

 ak.forms.ListOffsetForm
 -----------------------

-The form of a :doc:`ak.layout.ListOffsetArray`, which has :doc:`ak.types.ListType`.
+The form of a :class:`ak.contents.ListOffsetArray`, which has :class:`ak.types.ListType`.

-In addition to the properties and methods described in :doc:`ak.forms.Form`, this has the following.
+In addition to the properties and methods described in :class:`ak.forms.Form`, this has the following.

 ak.forms.ListOffsetForm.__init__